Particular/docs.particular.net/persistence/azure-table/index_ratelimiting_astp_[3,].partial.md

 ## Provisioned throughput rate-limiting with Azure Cosmos DB

-When using provisioned throughput it is possible for the CosmosDB service to rate-limit usage, resulting in request rate too large `StorageException`s indicated by a 429 status code.
+When using the provisioned throughput feature, it is possible for the CosmosDB service to rate-limit usage, resulting in "request rate too large" `StorageException`s indicated by a 429 status code.

-WARN: When using the Azure Table persistence with Outbox enabled, request rate too large errors may result in handler re-execution and/or duplicate message dispatches depending on which operation is throttled.
+WARN: When using the Azure Table persistence with the outbox enabled, "request rate too large" errors may result in handler re-execution and/or duplicate message dispatches depending on which operation is throttled.

 INFO: Microsoft provides [guidance](https://docs.microsoft.com/en-us/azure/cosmos-db/monitor-request-unit-usage) on how to monitor request rate usage.